 Painfully won, maybe this ffmpeg

-incantation can help you, dear reader.
+incantation can help

 .